-A common problem companies want to solve is paying the right amount of duty at the right time and not paying more duty than they have to.
-Customs Warehousing provides and answer to that problem.
+A common problem companies want to solve is paying the right amount of duty at the right time and not paying more duty than they must.
+Customs Warehousing provides an answer to that problem.

 The key benefit of Customs Warehousing is that goods can be stored indefinitely (providing it is safe to do so) without payment of duties or taxes.
 This is of particular benefit in two specific scenarios.

 1. The goods may be stored for a significant period of time that the cash flow benefit of deferring payment of duty exceeds that which could be achieved by simple use of a deferment account.

 2. The goods will eventually be re-exported from the UK, thus avoiding paying duty twice, once into the UK and again on entry into the export market.